rengokantai/udlearedisscra/README.md

 RENAMENX
 - renames key to newkey if newkey does not exist
 GETSET
-- set key and return old value
+- set key and return old value  //can be used with INCR for an automatic reset

 SETEX